 To be an Extraordinary Minister of the Eucharist is to assist the priest celebrating Mass in the distribution of Eucharist under both species, body and blood.
-Eucharistic ministers at Sacred Heart require an initial training with the Coordinator of Music and Liturgy and are then placed on the liturgical schedule at the Mass of their choosing.
+Eucharistic ministers at Sacred Heart require an initial training and are then placed on the liturgical schedule at the Mass of their choosing.

 A Prayer of Dedication

 Jesus, bless these hands you have chosen as your tools.

 Jesus, always keep us aware and in awe of our sacred mission.

 Jesus, make us worthy of this great ministry we have humbly accepted.